Geronimo321/band-website/README.md

 # BandWebsite

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.
+This project is an example of  website for a made up band.
+The purpose of this project was to implement angular and typescript to better understand how they can be used to create a front-end application.

 ## Development server